muziejus/novel-maps-of-ny-2017/sections/schedule.md

 ### 2. Life during wartime

-Next, we look to the role literature plays in the scope of (imperialist) war.
+Next, we look to the role literature plays in the scope of war.

 * Monday, 27 Feb: “You Survived the War, Now Survive the Homecoming;” _They Say / I Say_ to p.
 144.
 * Wednesday, 1 Mar: “Prayer in the Furnace” & “War Stories.”